jchen143/lunch-buddy/README.md

 ### Filtered search within map bounds:

 ### Custom one-per-day validation:
 A user is only allowed to reserve a meal once per day.
-In order to prevent conflicting reservations, I wrote a custom validation in the reservation model:
+In order to prevent conflicting reservations, I wrote a custom validation in the Reservation model:
  ``` Ruby
  def ensure_one_per_day
         user = User.find(diner_id)